Self-Service Solutions

 A clean definition: self-service rate equals the number of self-service resolutions divided by total support interactions (self-service resolutions plus agent-handled tickets), expressed as a percentage.
 The challenge is that "self-service resolution" is harder to measure than "agent-handled ticket," and most teams end up measuring the wrong thing.

-How do you calculate self-service rate accurately?
+How to calculate self-service rate accurately

 The most common calculation mistake is using help center page views as the numerator.
 Page views measure traffic, not resolution.
 A customer can read three help center articles, find none of them helpful, and then open a ticket.
 Counting that as three self-service resolutions overstates the rate significantly.